MPNN: The General Message Passing Neural Network Framework

 |---|---|---|---|

-Where r is a learned edge network and GRU is a gated recurrent unit.
+Where \(\mathcal{E}(\cdot)\) is a learned edge network and GRU is a gated recurrent unit.

 Edge Features in MPNN

-Where A is a learned edge-specific linear map (the “edge network” idea from Gilmer et al.).
-This is essential for molecules where bond types (single, double, aromatic) are critical features.
+Here \(\mathcal{E}(e_{uv})\) is a matrix produced from the edge feature by a small learned network — the “edge network” of Gilmer et al. — so each bond type induces its own linear map.
+This is essential for molecules, where bond types (single, double, aromatic) are critical features.

 Readout for Graph-Level Prediction

-The readout R must be permutation-invariant.
+The readout \(R\) must also be permutation-invariant, since \(V\) carries no canonical ordering.
 Common choices:

 The Limits of MPNN

-All MPNN models share the same fundamental limitation: their expressive power is bounded by the 1-Weisfeiler-Lehman graph isomorphism test (1-WL test, see the Expressivity section).
+All MPNN models share the same fundamental limitation: their expressive power is bounded by the 1-dimensional Weisfeiler-Leman graph isomorphism test (1-WL; see the GIN post for the proof and the architecture that attains the bound).

 This limitation motivates: